 Production Designers

-Visionary production designers creating immersive worlds inspired by Peru's Incan ruins, Spanish colonial haciendas, and dramatic Andean highland landscapes.
+Visionary production designers who build immersive worlds drawn from Peru's Incan ruins, Spanish colonial haciendas, and dramatic Andean highlands.

-The production designer is the head of the art department, responsible for creating the entire visual environment of a film or television production.
-In Peru, this role draws on one of the world's most visually dramatic backdrops — from the citadel of Machu Picchu and the Cusco historic center to the Nazca Lines, Chan Chan's adobe city, and the Sacred Valley's terraced hillsides.
-Our designers understand how to translate these extraordinary Peruvian settings into compelling screen worlds.
+The production designer leads the art department.
+The role shapes the full visual world of a film or TV shoot.
+In Peru, it draws on some of the world's most dramatic backdrops.
+These run from Machu Picchu's citadel to the Cusco old center and the Nazca Lines.
+They reach Chan Chan's adobe city and the Sacred Valley's terraced hills.
+Our designers turn these striking Peruvian settings into vivid screen worlds.

-We connect you with production designers who bring deep local knowledge and international-level craft to every project.
-With access to Lima-based production services through APU Productions and other local partners, our network ensures your production's visual world is built with the right resources across Peru's diverse coast, highland, and Amazon environments.
+We connect you with skilled production designers.
+They bring deep local knowledge and world-class craft to each project.
+Through APU Productions and other Lima-based partners, our network finds the right resources for your visual world.
+This reach spans Peru's coast, highlands, and Amazon regions.

 ACT 01